up42/docs/source/getting-started/first-custom-block.rst

    :description: UP42 Getting started: pushing your first custom block
    :keywords: custom block, tutorial, howto, demo project

 .. _first-custom-block:

 ==============================
- Push your first custom block
+ Upload your first custom block
 ==============================

 If you want to use your own processing methods or data sources on the UP42 platform, you can create :term:`custom blocks<custom block>` that can be seamlessly integrated into UP42 :term:`workflows<workflow>`.

-This section will guide you through pushing a provided example custom block to the UP42 platform.
-It will appear in the `Custom blocks section <https://console.up42.com/custom-blocks/>`_ of your UP42 :term:`console` and can then be used like any other processing block when building a workflow.
+This section will guide you through bringing an example custom block to the UP42 platform.

-We provide multiple example custom blocks (both data & processing) on our public `UP42 github profile <https://github.com/up42>`_ , in this chapter we will use the `**sharpening** processing block <https://github.com/up42/sharpening>`_.
+We provide multiple example custom blocks (both data & processing) on our public `UP42 github profile <https://github.com/up42>`_.
+In this chapter we will work with the `Sharpening filter example block <https://github.com/up42/sharpening>`_.
 You can later use these public block examples as templates to easily write your own custom block code.

+The block will appear in the `Custom blocks section <https://console.up42.com/custom-blocks/>`_ of your UP42 :term:`console` and can then be used like any other processing block when building a workflow.

 .. figure:: _assets/custom_block_menu_sharpening.png
    :align: center
    :alt: The UP42 custom block console menu

+   The UP42 custom block console menu

 .. _requirements: